Connect with us

 As blast pressure enters the brain, it is initially compressive, meaning it squeezes the tissue equally from all sides.
 Because brain tissue is largely composed of water molecules, which are difficult to compress, this type of pressure tends to cause little known harm to cells.

 An initially compressive wave, or positive pressure wave, that squeezes brain tissue changes when it bounces off the inside of the skull.
 It is reflected as a tensile wave, or negative pressure wave, which tends to pull brain tissue apart.
-With low enough pressures, micron-sized bubbles can form in a called cavitation.
+With low enough pressures, micron-sized bubbles can form in a process called cavitation.
 These bubbles can grow 10 to 50 times their initial size over the course of less than a tenth of a millisecond, rapidly stretching the adjacent brain tissue.

 Experiments from our lab have shown that the deformation caused by cavitation bubbles happens so rapidly – like the speed of a bullet – that cells tend to get torn apart.
 The extreme speed of stretching and squeezing causes nearby brain cells to die immediately.
 Afterward, we see only fragments where healthy cells used to be.